drbr/euchreSpace/index.md

 ### Special Bids: Playing Alone

-In addition to the bids described above, **a player may also bid to take all six tricks by playing alone**.
+In addition to the normal bids described above, a player may also bid take all six tricks while playing alone.
 We call this _shooting the moon_, or simply "shooting".
-A player may do this in one of two
-ways:
+There are two such bids:

 - The player bids to play alone after exchanging one card from their own hand with a card from their partner’s hand (in conventional Euchre, this exchange is often called _partner's best_).
-To place this bid, which is worth 12 points, the player dramatically lays their discard face-down on the table.
-Upon winning the bid, the player announces the trump suit, and then their partner takes the face-down card from the table up into their own hand.
-The partner then selects one of their own cards (presumably, the best one) and passes it face-down back to the dealer to replenish the dealer's 6-card hand.
+To place this bid, which is worth 12 points, the player dramatically lays their discard face-down on the table, and/or saying the number 12.
+Upon winning the bid, the player names the trump suit, and then their partner takes the face-down card from the table up into their own hand.
+The partner then selects one of their own cards (ideally, the best one) and passes it face-down back to the dealer to replenish the dealer's 6-card hand.
 - The player may also bid to play alone using their hand as-is.
 This bid is worth 24 points, and may be placed whether or not a player has already bid 12.
 A player places this bid by announcing "I'm going alone" and/or saying the number 24.